KatherineMichel/agile-sprint-playbook/combination-_user_testing.md

 * Send out reminder email to walkthrough and pilot test participants the day before the session; copy team
 * Review test objectives, success measures, and areas of concern with note takers
 * Verify set up of testing environment
-* Conduct walkthrough
-* Walkthrough (someone internal to the organization)
+* Conduct walkthrough (someone internal to the organization)
 * Revise test materials as needed based on walkthrough
-* Conduct pilot
-* Pilot test (outside participant from target audience group)
+* Conduct pilot test (outside participant from target audience group)
 * Revise test materials as need based on pilot test
 * Check lab supplies and replenish as needed